rtinos/GAwLL/README.md

 # GAwLL
+This repository contains the source code for running the Genetic Algorithm with Linkage Learning (GAwLL) for the Wrapper Feature Selection Problem.
 *** Genetic Algorithm with Linkage Learning (GAwLL) for the Wrapper Feature Selection Problem  ***

 Description: This is the source code for running GAwLL in the feature selection problems described in the paper: